The MCPA does NOT sell or purchase medical cannabis

 Q: Where will my Registry ID card come from?

 A: Registry ID cards will come from the Mississippi Department of Health (MSDH).
 Once you receive a certification from a certified medical cannabis practitioner, you will apply for your Registry ID Card with the MSDH.
+However, this card will only be accessible via the MSDH MMCP Patient Portal which can be printed or used digitally.
+You will receive an email from MSDH MMCP letting you know that you have been approved or if there is an issue with your application.

 ———–